ashishh40/retailProject/README.md

 - added the controller files which will handle the requests
 - the classes handle the registration request, login request
 - and the user and admin requests seperately.

+### 6/03/2025
+- Started working on the registration process
+- from controller to service, saw how i can save the data of registered user in DB
+- added a repository package and a class which can handle user Query